wylieswanson/AgileCLU/README.md

 	level = info

+# AgileCLU from Command Line #

+The commands that are currently available are:

+*agileprofile* - Generate a profile based on account credentials and ingest/egress information

+*agilefetch* - Automatically download a file from any URL and place it in your storage in a specified directory

+*agilemkdir* - Make a directory

+*agilerm* - Remove a file

+*agilels* - List a directory

+*agilepost* - Upload a file

+NOTE: For Windows, add a ".py" extension to the above commands.

 # Advanced Installation #

 The advanced installation covers installing prerequisites, like Python and Python Setuptools.
 Specific Python libraries will be installed automaticaly when you run easy_install.
+If you already have Python and Easysetup installed, you do not need to use the following directions.

 ## Installation:Linux ##